 You were born empty.
 Naked.
 Useless.
 Dumb.
 Unthinking.

 You become who you want to be.

 Through sheer power of will and hard work.

 Never forget that.

-Because the world will never forget it either.
+Because the world will do its best to make you forget it.